Searching (film): Plot

-An empty-casket funeral is arranged for Margot.
+An empty-casket funeral is arranged.
 As David uploads photos to a funeral streaming site, he notices the website's stock photograph features a picture of Hannah.
-Discovering she is a stock model, he contacts her, and she reveals she does not know Margot and the police never called her.
-Talking to a police dispatcher, David learns Vick was not assigned to the case, but volunteered herself.
+Discovering she is a stock model, he contacts her, and she reveals that she does not know Margot and that the police never called her.
+David calls Vick to report this, but instead reaches a police dispatcher, who reveals Vick was not assigned to the case but volunteered.
 He discovers she knew Cartoff through a volunteer program for ex-convicts.
 Reporting this to the sheriff, David confronts Vick, who is arrested at the funeral.

 Vick agrees to confess, in exchange for leniency for her son, Robert.
-Having a crush on Margot, Robert used "Hannah’s" account to get close to her.
+Having a crush on Margot, Robert used the YouCast account as Hannah to get close to her.
 Margot sent money to Robert's Venmo account, believing he was a working-class girl whose mother had cancer.
-Ashamed for lying, Robert wanted to return the money in person and followed her to Barbosa Lake to reveal himself.
+Ashamed for lying, Robert wanted to confess and return the money in person, so he followed Margot to Barbosa Lake to reveal himself.
 He surprised her by getting into her car, and she ran, with him accidentally pushing her off a cliff into a 50-foot-deep ravine.
-Assuming the accident was fatal and could be perceived as manslaughter or even first-degree murder, Vick decided to cover up the incident, pushing the car into the lake and fabricating the fake ID evidence to make it look like Margot ran away.
+Assuming the accident was fatal and could be perceived as manslaughter or even first-degree murder, Vick decided to cover up the incident, pushing the car into the lake and fabricating the fake ID evidence.
 After David found the car, Vick turned Cartoff into the fall guy and staged his confession.

-Vick says that Margot is still in the ravine, suggesting that even if she had survived the fall, she could not have lived five days without water.
-David tells the police to return to the ravine, remembering the storm on the third day of the search, which could have provided her with water.
+Vick reveals Margot is still in the ravine, suggesting that even if she had survived the fall, she could not have lived five days without water.
+David tells the police to return to the ravine, remembering the storm on the third day of the search, which would have provided water.
 The rescue crew finds Margot severely injured but alive.

 Two years later, Margot applies for college to major in piano.
 David tells her Pamela would have been proud of her.
-Margot changes her desktop picture from one of Pamela and her to the one David sent her of the two of them in the school hallway after the rescue, reflecting a closer relationship between them.
+Margot changes her desktop picture from one of Pamela and her to the one David sent her of the two of them after the rescue, reflecting a closer relationship between them.